zheng129/programming-languages/big-ideas.md

 ## Computation as Rewriting to Normal Form

-- Cancelling fractions rewrites them to normal form.
+- Example: Cancelling fractions rewrites them to normal form.
 - Arithemtic expressions have been discussed in detail in [Lecture 1.2 and following]().
 - Programming languages will be discussed later.